iamAJR/Spell-Checker/README.md

 # Spell Checker
-The Spell Checker Application is a comprehensive tool designed to help users check the spelling of words and texts.
-It provides suggestions for words, fetches definitions and synonyms, and includes a text-to-speech feature for pronunciation.
-The application supports both single-word and multi-line text input.
-It is built using Python and features a user-friendly GUI created with tkinter.
+The **Spell Checker Application** is a versatile tool designed to check spelling, suggest corrections, and fetch definitions and synonyms.
+It includes a text-to-speech feature for pronunciation and supports both single-word and multi-line text input.
+Built with Python, it features a user-friendly GUI using `tkinter`.
+The application now integrates a **Text Editor** with advanced formatting options.
+Users can customize fonts and sizes, apply bold and italic styles, and export their content as a PDF.
+It also displays text statistics, including word count, character count, and estimated reading time, enhancing the overall user experience.

 ### Features

 - Spell checking for single and multiple lines of text
 - Suggestions for required words, Add to dictionary function
 - Definitions and synonyms for selected words
 - Text-to-speech functionality
+- Text Editor featuring Font Customization, Text Styling, Export to PDF, Text Statistics
+- Also featuring auto-complete using Trie data structure
 -  A user-friendly and visually appealing interface built with tkinter

 ## Requirements